Share this Article

 Maya Angelou famously said that people remember the way you make them feel.
 This is especially true in times of crisis.

 I truly believe that as an industry, how we show up and respond in the next 90 days is going to determine our reputation for the next 10 years or more.

 Let’s start building our connection pyramids – one word at a time.

-Join PDCflow and panelist Mary Shores for the upcoming 30-minute webinar, “The Future of Collections in the Face of Crisis.”
+PDCflow and panelist Mary Shores hosted a 30-minute webinar, “The Future of Collections in the Face of Crisis.”

-In the webinar, she’ll discuss how to navigate talk offs, resolve conflicts, and build connections during the pandemic.
+In the webinar, Shores discussed how to navigate talk offs, resolve conflicts, and build connections during the pandemic.

 – ABOUT THE AUTHOR –